 - Meet all program requirements, including staff, metrics and Certified Cisco Systems Instructors (CCSI)

 - Cease all unauthorized Cisco training

-- Follow Cisco's branding guideline in their web sites and marketing assets
+- Follow Cisco's branding guidelines in their web sites, offices and marketing assets

-- Maintain the Partner Self Service (PSS) / Learning Partner Management System (LPMS) with up-to-date company profile, required staff, and CCSI information
+- Maintain all relevant Learning Partner info with up-to-date on Partner Self Service (PSS) / Learning Partner Management System (LPMS) including company profile, required staff, and CCSI information.

 Frequently Asked Questions / Program Support